Mess for Less

 Why I love these Rice Krispie Pops

-• A fun way to enjoy a familiar treat!
+• A fun way to enjoy a familiar treat, just like our Rice Krispie Pumpkins Recipe.

 • Easy to make with kids - For more fun ways to cook with kids check out Raddish monthly subscription box.